komizutama/FlocabularyCodeChallenge/README.md

 F.E.
 Code Assignment

 I want to take a moment and thank you for this code challenge.
 I honestly had a lot of fun figuring this out.
 This of course feels extremely validating in terms of continuing to work on these kinds of projects.
-So, whether you want to bring me in for subsequent interviews, or not.
-Thank you!!!
+So, thank you!!!

 <h4>Things I did for the first time:</h4>
 <ol>